RitojaR/TeamHooke/README.md

 Member: Shubhajyoti Roy

 Member: [Diya Arul](https://avatars.githubusercontent.com/u/67481283?s=400&u=6e40e670a574771b5c2dc2e9d3e135b16a137c9c&v=4)
 Hi!
-I'm Diya Arul, and I'm a third year Bioengineering Bachelor's student from Pune, India.
+I'm Diya Arul, and I'm a third year Bioengineering undergrad student from Pune, India.
 My interest fields include Drug Designing, Nanotechnology, Genetic Engineering, Systems Biology and Machine Learning.
 I'm looking forward to put my skills to good use during the course of this internship, and hope to attain increased competency and expertise in their application.

 Member: [Uduakabasi James](https://user-images.githubusercontent.com/88382546/128068340-51233d8c-2150-40ca-81ce-de23d37beebe.jpg)
 I am Uduakabasi James from Nigeria, a recent Masters of Public health graduate that specialized in Epidemiology.
 I also attended a B.Sc degree in Physiology, I am aspiring to get my PhD in Epidemioligy which is going to focus mostly on research work involving infectious diseases, so i am imterested in learing as much as i can especilaly in the vaccine informatics, science communication, genomics, bioinformatics and data analysis area, so as to be well equipted for further research and programs which will enable me to make a positive and meaninful impact on the world.